pcapriotti/optparse-applicative/README.md

-It is this property which leads us to an Applicative interface instead of a Monadic one, as all option must be considered in parallel, and can not depend on the output of the previous option.
+It is this property which leads us to an Applicative interface instead of a Monadic one, as all option must be considered in parallel, and can not depend on the output of other options.

 Note, however, that the order of sequencing is still somewhat significant, in that it affects the generated help text.
 Customisation can be achieved easily